Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Discussion

-We outline the information efficiencies of our system in Table \ref{tab:LossesTableMainText}, where we report record measurement efficiencies for the transverse DOFs.
-Importantly, this is not at the expense of the longitudinal DOF, for which we achieve a value comparable to previous experimental demonstrations of 1D ground state cooling~\cite{tebbenjohanns_quantum_2021, magrini_real-time_2021}.
+We opted to calculate the measurement efficiencies of this setup for each translational DOF.
+To understand why this quantity is of interest, note that optical measurements necessarily disturb the system's natural evolution due to back-action.
+However, efficient measurements maximise the information gained per disturbance, and so can generate real-time feedback which not only controls the system's mechanical motion but also cancels the effects of said back-action.
+If we assume that there is no environmental losses (interaction with gas molecules) we can calculate the measurement efficiencies of our realisation from the measured noise floor shown in Fig.\ref{FigThree} and \ref{FigFour} (see Appendix 7 in the Supplentary Material) and we find ${(\eta_{^{\mathrm{tot}}}^{_{x}}, \eta_{^{\mathrm{tot}}}^{_{y}}, \eta_{^{\mathrm{tot}}}^{_{z}})_{\mathrm{exp}} = (0.10, 0.06, 0.31)}$.
+We outline an estimation of the various losses of our system in Table S1 of the Supplementary Material, Appendix 5 and we estimate the total measurement efficiencies for the translational DOFs, ${(\eta_{^{\mathrm{tot}}}^{_{x}}, \eta_{^{\mathrm{tot}}}^{_{y}}, \eta_{^{\mathrm{tot}}}^{_{z}})_{\mathrm{th}} = (0.13, 0.18, 0.33)} > \nicefrac{1}{9}$ in good agreement with our experimentally measured value.
+We emphasize here that this estimation is based on our current experimental implementation, and that small technical improvements such as using high quantum efficiency balanced photodetectors would enable even higher measurement efficiencies.
+Importantly, we report record measurement efficiencies for the transverse DOFs ($q=x, y$), not at the expense of the longitudinal DOF, for which we achieve a value comparable to previous experimental demonstrations of 1D ground state cooling~\cite{tebbenjohanns_quantum_2021, magrini_real-time_2021}.
 From these values, we can estimate the minimum achievable phonon occupancy for the nanoparticle's COM motion along each spatial axis~\cite{wiseman_quantum_2009, rossi_measurement-based_2018, tebbenjohanns_quantum_2021} in the limit of low pressures, where environmental information loss from random collisions with background gas molecules is negligible (${\approx 1\times10^{-8}}$~mbar)~\cite{clerk_introduction_2010}.
 Under these conditions, with an optimised feedback circuit, we expect to reach phonon occupancies of ${\bar{n}_{\mathrm{min}}^{q}=(1~/~\sqrt{\eta^{_{q}}_{^{\mathrm{tot}}}} - 1)~/~2}$.
-For the setup reported here, this is equivalent to ${(\bar{n}_{\mathrm{min}}^{x}, \bar{n}_{\mathrm{min}}^{y},\bar{n}_{\mathrm{min}}^{z}) = (0.84, 0.75, 0.38)}$ phonons.
-Hence, this is the first demonstration of a detection system capable of realizing the 3D motional quantum ground state of a levitated nanoparticle using measurement-based control techniques.
+For the setup reported here, this is equivalent to ${(\bar{n}_{\mathrm{min}}^{x}, \bar{n}_{\mathrm{min}}^{y},\bar{n}_{\mathrm{min}}^{z}) = (0.89, 0.68, 0.37)}$ phonons.
+Hence, we believe that this is the first demonstration of a detection system capable of realizing the 3D motional quantum ground state of a levitated nanoparticle using measurement-based control techniques.